fatmasenagenc/funravel/meeting logs.md

 ### 01.11.2022 group meeting

-set the first progress meeting with course instructors on 09.11.2022
+set the progress meeting date with course instructors on 09.11.2022

+### 04.11.2022 group meeting

+divided the work for the analysis report:
+scenarios - hissam, öykü, gülin
+use case model -öykü, gülin
+object and class model -öykü, mustafa, hissam
+dynamic models (activity, sequence, state) - sena, gülin, mustafa
+user interface -sena, hissam

+### 08.11.2022 group meeting

+decided on some filter choices for the travel plan suggestion:
+  -best price option for hotel and transportation
+  -shortest distance between hotel and concert
+  -minimum transfer for flight
+discussed about some objects to use: provider class
+add "edit functionality" to suggested travel plan package for hotel and transportation if user doesn't like any of the suggestions